Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 And on the other hand, you could still find a quiet corner to do some work if you need to.
 When I was there, a lot of others were working too, so there was a nice sense of digital nomad community there.

-They do have private rooms as well, although a word of warning: I spent a night in a private room here and I was put in a building across the street.
+They do have private rooms as well, although a word of warning: I spent my first night in a private room and was put in a building across the street.
 That was a bit annoying since I had to go across the street to access the awesome common areas of the main building and the room didn’t look quite as nice as the one in the pictures, so keep that in mind if you decide on a private room.
 (I do believe they have private rooms in the main building though).

 Cat in hostel bed at Hush Hostel Lounge